 - i.
-Adaptive 3D Gantry Deflection Matrix: 3D rotation and translation to incorporate the optically measured Gantry Deflection matrix for the Symbia family (class standard).
-This matrix is adapted to each specific system for further accuracy; - ii.
-Collimator Angulation Measurement: vector map characterizing the direction in which each collimator hole points, which is either measured for each collimator (SMARTZOOM) or based on a class standard (LEHR); - iii.
-Accurate Point Spread Response Function (PSRF): 3D distance-dependent Point Spread Response Function that is either measured for ^{99m}Tc over the entire FOV and includes the septal penetration response, or derived from the hole geometry in the case of SMARTZOOM (i.e., no longer Gaussian); - iv.
+3D rotation and translation to incorporate the optically measured Gantry Deflection matrix for the Symbia family (class standard).
+This matrix is adapted to each specific system for further accuracy; - ii. vector map characterizing the direction in which each collimator hole points, which is either measured for each collimator (SMARTZOOM) or based on a class standard (LEHR); - iii.
+3D distance-dependent Point Spread Response Function (PSRF) that is either measured for ^{99m}Tc over the entire FOV and includes the septal penetration response, or derived from the hole geometry in the case of SMARTZOOM (i.e., no longer Gaussian); - iv.
 View-dependent decay correction; - v.
 Attenuation correction during both forward- and back-projection; - vi.
 Energy window-based scatter correction, where a smoothed scatter projection estimate is added to the data model.

-The previously used conversion from CT Hounsfeld units to a linear attenuation coefficient map is unchanged, and is based on our patented transformation method of adaptive bi-linear conversion. ^{19,20} Estimation of the scatter in the primary window is based on the work by Ichihara.
-21
+The previously used conversion from CT Hounsfeld units to a linear attenuation coefficient map is unchanged, and is based on our patented transformation method of adaptive bi-linear conversion.^{20,21} Estimation of the scatter in the primary window is based on the work by Ichihara.22

-^{} Convergence implies that the absolute minimum (xSPECT), or maximum (MLEM) of the objective function in question is reached.
+^{} Convergence is perhaps too strong a word, as it implies that the absolute minimum (xSPECT), or maximum (MLEM) of the objective function in question is reached.
 In practice, convergence in this sense is intentionally avoided, as it would require an excessive number of iterations and would produce noisy, diagnostically useless images.
-Instead, a point of convergence is sought beyond which the diagnostic content of the image will cease to increase, but before the onset of dearading noise accumulation.
+Instead, a point of convergence is sought beyond which the diagnostic content of the image will cease to increase, but before the onset of degrading noise accumulation.

-A comparative summary of the key features of iterative reconstruction solutions used on Symbia Intevo is depicted in Figure 1:
+A comparative summary of the key features of iterative reconstruction solutions used on the xSPECT Symbia Intevo is depicted in Figure 1: